marv0/marv0.github.io/pages/about.md

 ### Hello, world!👋

 Welcome to my blog!
 I’m Marvin Ogot, an entrepreneur and software engineer based in Kenya.
+I am thrilled to share my journey and insights with you.

 As a software engineer, I develop apps and websites that prioritize the needs and engagement of end-users.
 By blending my technical expertise, UI/UX design principles, and a user-centric approach, I craft digital products that meet consumer needs and deliver exceptional user experiences.